Study in the USA

 Public Universities

 Each of the 50 states in the USA has at least one public university and public college.
 These institutions are state-funded and operate as not-for-profit organizations, supported by public taxes.
-Public universities offer a range of degree programs, including bachelor’s, master’s, and doctoral degrees, with various fields of study available.
+Public universities offer a range of degree programs, including bachelor’s, master’s, and doctoral degrees with various fields of study available.

 Community Colleges

-Community colleges in the USA offer two-year associate's degrees.
+Community colleges in the USA offer two-year associate's degree.
 These colleges admit students with a high school diploma or GED certification and provide low tuition prices.
 Community colleges offer academic, technical, and vocational degrees, and they award certificates, diplomas, and associate degrees.
 Some community colleges have established automatic enrollment agreements with local four-year colleges or universities, allowing students to complete the first two years at the community college and the last two years at the university.
 These programs are known as 2+2 programs and help students transition their associate’s degree into a bachelor’s degree.

 Ivy Leagues